By Frank Velásquez Jr., Storyteller Extraordinaire, Social Justice Warrior and Community Connector

 I’ve asked for compensation from organizations that typically don’t compensate.
 I’ve called out an organization for publicly erasing my contributions to their event.
 And as an employee, I’ve had courageous conversations with leadership who ended up appreciating my perspective as a person of color.
 I’ve been able to do these things because I am sitting in spaces with PoC who have experienced the things I’ve experienced because they’ve experienced these things themselves.

 That’s why being an authentic leader is more than just speaking up and knowing yourself.
 For a person of color, we gotta consider much more!
 We gotta consider whether or not what we say is gonna get us fired.
 (Yup, that’s happened to me).
 We gotta consider if what we say is gonna get us blackballed.
 (Yup, that’s happened to me too).
-And if we’re solopreneurs, we gotta consider if what we say is gonna make someone in “power” uncomfortable to the point that they go out of their way to disparage my name.
+And if we’re solopreneurs, we gotta consider if what we say is gonna make someone in “power” uncomfortable to the point that they go out of their way to disparage our names.
 (Sadly, this has happened as well).

 For the peeps of color reading this, I encourage you to find a space like the spaces I’ve created.
 The 40+ folks who have experienced the space called Ascending Leaders in Color have been empowered to lead with more authenticity, courage, and joy!
 And they have empowered me in the process!